30 Worst Foods in America

 *Nutrition, 3 pc: 340 calories, 14 g fat, 6 g saturated fat, 1 g trans fat, 1,350 mg sodium, 26 g carbs, 1 g fiber, 0 g sugar, 27 g protein

 Worse than Popeyes' laundry list of ingredients, these nuggets contain a gram of trans fat—the man-made fat that has been banned by the FDA because of its ties to heart disease, weight gain, and stroke.
 Not only can it wreak havoc on your weight loss plan, but solid trans fats can also clog arteries, including those in your brain, impairing cognitive function and memory.
-(It's not just in your fast food either.
-See which of your favorite foods contain unhealthy trans fat in our special report Fatty Foods that Hurt Your Brain.)
 If crispy chicken is what you crave, we suggest ordering the chain's loaded chicken wrap instead.
 It delivers the taste you want without the dangerous trans fat and has far less sodium.

 Eat This Instead: Popeyes Loaded Chicken Wrap